 April 15 – Filing Deadline for U.S. Citizens with Foreign Financial Interests

-If you are a U.S. citizen or resident with financial interests or signature authority over foreign financial accounts exceeding $10,000 during 2024, you must file Form FinCEN 114.
+If you are a U.S. citizen or resident with financial interests or signature authority over foreign financial accounts exceeding $10,000 during 2025, you must file Form FinCEN 114.
 This form is due electronically to the Treasury Department by April 15.
 Unlike other tax forms, it cannot be submitted on paper.
-The good news is an auto 6-month extension is available if needed.
+The positive news is that a 6-month auto extension is available if needed.
 If you’re unsure whether this requirement applies to you, consult a local tax professional for guidance.

 April 15 – Individual Income Tax Returns Due

-For most taxpayers, April 15 is the deadline to file a 2024 federal income tax return using Form 1040 or 1040-SR. If you require extra time, request an auto 6-month extension, which extends your filing deadline to October 15.
-However, this extension only applies to filing—not payment.
-You must pay by April 15 to avoid penalties and interest if you owe taxes.
+For most taxpayers, April 15 is the deadline to file a 2025 federal income tax return using Form 1040 or 1040-SR. If you require extra time, request an automatic 6-month extension, which extends your filing deadline to October 15.
+However, this extension applies only to filing—not to payment.
+If you owe taxes, you must pay by April 15 to avoid penalties and interest.
 If you anticipate a refund, there’s no penalty for filing late, but delaying means letting the government hold your money interest-free.

 Late Payment Penalty Warning: